cysouw/diathesis/text/c07_participle.md

 Movement verbs with the preverbs *ˈab-* (in the meaning 'along') and *ˈdurch-* ('through' as separable *Verbpartikel*) appear to be quite productively in producing transitive verbs with a *sein* Perfect.
 For example, a verb like *abkriechen* 'to crawl along' does not appear in any German lexical resources, but can productively be created and seems quite naturally to take a perfect with *sein* [@next a].
 Similarly, the somewhat more widespread verb *durchkriechen* 'to crawl through' also takes *sein* in the Perfect [@next b].

 ::: ex
-- Ich bin dann mit dem Messgerät auch nochmal das gesamte Fahrzeug abgekrochen.^[Attested on https://www.wohnmobilforum.de/w-t88559,start,45.html, accessed 23/04/2021]
+- Ich bin dann mit dem Messgerät auch nochmal das gesamte Fahrzeug abgekrochen.^[Attested online at <https://www.wohnmobilforum.de/w-t88559,start,45.html>, accessed 23 April 2021.]
-- Sobald man das Loch durchgekrochen ist, hat man einen grandiosen Blick auf das schöne Gletscherpanorama.^[Attested on https://sac-saas.ch/24-02-2020-hangende-gletscher/, accessed 23/04/2021]
+- Sobald man das Loch durchgekrochen ist, hat man einen grandiosen Blick auf das schöne Gletscherpanorama.^[Attested online at <https://sac-saas.ch/24-02-2020-hangende-gletscher/>, accessed 23 April 2021.]
 :::

 **Attested Verbs**